Conservative Party (UK): 2010–2016: David Cameron

+David Cameron implemented austerity programme after the financial crisis.

-The 2010 election resulted in a hung parliament with the Conservatives having the most seats but short of an overall majority.
+The election in May 2010 resulted in a hung parliament with the Conservatives having the most seats but short of an overall majority.
 Following the resignation of Gordon Brown, Cameron was named prime minister, and the Conservatives entered government in a coalition with the Liberal Democrats—the first postwar coalition government.
 Cameron's premiership was marked by the effects of the 2008 financial crisis; these involved a large deficit in government finances that his government sought to reduce through controversial austerity measures.
 In September 2014 the Unionist side, championed by Labour as well as by the Conservative Party and the Liberal Democrats, won in the Scottish Independence referendum by 55% No to 45% Yes on the question "Should Scotland be an independent country?"

 At the 2015 general election the Conservatives formed a majority government under Cameron.
 After speculation of a referendum on the UK's EU membership throughout his premiership, a vote was announced for June 2016 in which Cameron campaigned to remain in the EU.
 On 24 June 2016 Cameron announced his intention to resign as prime minister after he failed to convince the British public to stay in the European Union.